CityOfNewYork/nyc-geo-metadata/Metadata/Metadata_BuildingFootprints.md

 ---------------------------------------------
 |     |     |
 | --- | --- |
-**Horizontal Coordinate System** |New York State Plane Coordinates, Long Island East Zone, NAD83, US foot **Resolution** |NA
+**Horizontal Coordinate System** |New York State Plane Coordinates, Long Island East Zone, NAD83, US foot; Vertical Datum NAVD 1988
+**Resolution** |NA
 **Spatial Coverage** |New York City, NY
 **Temporal Coverage** |For this dataset, the source imagery was captured on the following dates:<br>Manhattan - June 24, 2014<br>The Bronx, Brooklyn, Queens and Staten Island  - April 1st through April 25th, 2014<br>Final delivery of all imagery - April 10, 2015<br>Using this orthoimagery, the planimetric base layers were updated citywide starting in March 2015 and were completed in February 2016.